atharv-sawant/demo-project/README.md

 # demo-project
-This is for Git and GitHub class
+This is for Git and GitHub class.